Franky1/Tesseract-OCR-5-Docker/Docker-Hub-Description.md

 If you have any bugs or requests regarding this Docker image, please post an issue in the Github Repository:
 <https://github.com/Franky1/Tesseract-OCR-5-Docker>

+## Project status

+> 05.12.2021: Work in progress, but docker image is ready for usage.